csvt32745/FTP-VM/README.md

   - [XMem](https://github.com/hkchengrex/XMem)
   - MiVOS inspired me to leverage video object segmentation on video matting (though it's been already applied in earlier researches)
   - Overall architecture
-  - Their works are so amazing :)a
+  - Their works are so amazing :)